 Calluses are the thick, tough skin that grows on your heels and often other parts of your feet due to use.
 The calluses are there to protect our feet, but when they grow in excess.
 They can become painful and be an unattractive burden.

 Let your feet soak for at least 5 minutes, then use your pumice stone or file to remove dead skin gently.
 If it starts to hurt, quit.
-Only do it as often as is comfortable, but the more often you treat them, the quicker they will be diminished.
-Try to at least file them weekly, though doing it every day will show better results.
-If you let too much time go in between filing them, the skin will begin to grow back, and your progress will be lost.
+Only do it as often as is comfortable, but the more often you treat them, the quicker they will diminish them.

 After exfoliating, it is crucial to add hydration.
 For calluses, use an extra-strength lotion to help penetrate the skin and provide deep moisture.

 Remember, it takes time, but your beautiful, healthy skin will be worth it.
 First, take care of your feet and work to remove your calluses.
 Then, you won’t feel the need to hide anymore.